JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

    and actual implementations are provided in the platform code:

     ```kotlin
-    // Platform.kt in commonMain module:
+    // Platform.kt in the commonMain module:
     expect fun getPlatform(): Platform
     ```

     ```kotlin
-    // Platform.kt in androidMain module:
+    // Platform.android.kt in the androidMain module:
     actual fun getPlatform(): Platform = AndroidPlatform()
     ```

     ```kotlin
-    // Platform.kt in iosMain module:
+    // Platform.ios.kt in the iosMain module:
     actual fun getPlatform(): Platform = IOSPlatform()
     ```